henrysky/tfcannon/README.rst

     from tfcannon import TFCannon

     model = TFCannon()

+    # whether to force to use CPU even GPU presents
+    model.force_cpu = False

     # x: your spectra
     # x_err: your spectra error
     # y: your labels